barakeel/oeis-synthesis/README.md

 ### Installations remarks
 The software installed (polyml,HOL,oeis-synthesis,OpenBLAS) except the mkl are assumed to be installed locally in the same directory (typically `/home/user` where `user` is your username).
-This `README.md` should be in the `/home/user/oeis-synthesis` directory.
+This `README.md` should be in the `/home/user/oeis-synthesis` directory after executing `git clone https://github.com/barakeel/oeis-synthesis` in your `/home/user` directory.
 If not, some of the following instructions need to be adapted accordingly.

 ### Install polyml version 5.9 or higher from source